cpmpercussion/homepage/_posts/2011-10-28-new-nordlig-vinter-demo-recording.md

 status: publish
 type: post
 published: true
+description: "Christina and I recorded a quick demo of Norra Vinter in Canberra just before I left for Sweden.
+It’s not perfect, but it’s a pretty good work-in-progress"
 ---

 Christina and I recorded a quick demo of Norra Vinter in Canberra just before I left for Sweden.